Europe's property funds returning to risk of 'broken' real estate

 As well as riskier properties in good locations, investors are looking at European markets where yields for the best real estate can reach seven or eight percent versus four or five percent for the top cities.

-"Broken property in core locations and core property in broken markets like Spain and Italy is the new trend," said Borja Sierra, chief executive of continental Europe at real estate consultant Savills (SVS.L).
+"Broken property in core locations and core property in broken markets like Spain and Italy is the new trend," said Borja Sierra, chief executive of continental Europe at real estate consultant Savills.

 MILAN, MARSEILLE AND THE M4

-Two of the world's biggest property funds, Axa Real Estate AXA.PA and Deutsche Asset and Wealth Management (DBKGn.DE), which have almost 100 billion euros under management between them, said they were looking at high quality office properties in Milan.
+Two of the world's biggest property funds, Axa Real Estate and Deutsche Asset and Wealth Management, which have almost 100 billion euros under management between them, said they were looking at high quality office properties in Milan.

 "We are doing due diligence on a Milan property in a good location on a long lease at 7.5 to 8 percent," said Axa Real Estate chief executive Pierre Vaquier.